-Level Placed onto this stage Actions at this stage because 1.
-The risk of permanent The student has been placed in Agreed supportive measures exclusion is raised but at a low the Inclusion room on multiple by the school and home drawn level - as long at the student occasions or has received a up through a risk assessment. improves their behaviour suspension 2.
-The risk of permanent Despite supportive measures, Agreed supportive measures exclusion is at a medium level. the student has continued to by the school and home drawn If the student improves their be placed in the IEU or has had up through an updated risk behaviour, they will move back further suspensions assessment. down to Level 1.
-3. The risk of permanent Despite supportive measures, Agreed supportive measures exclusion is at a high level the number of days of internal by the school and home which unless the student improves or external exclusion has now may include looking for a their behaviour. reached 11+ Managed Move to another school.
+Level Placed onto this stage because Actions at this stage 1.
+The risk of permanent exclusion is raised but at a low level - as long at the student improves their behaviour The student has been placed in the Inclusion room on multiple occasions or has received a suspension Agreed supportive measures by the school and home drawn up through a risk assessment.
+2. The risk of permanent exclusion is at a medium level.
+If the student improves their behaviour, they will move back down to Level 1.
+Despite supportive measures, the student has continued to be placed in the IEU or has had further suspensions Agreed supportive measures by the school and home drawn up through an updated risk assessment.
+3. The risk of permanent exclusion is at a high level unless the student improves their behaviour.
+Despite supportive measures, the number of days of internal or external exclusion has now reached 11+ Agreed supportive measures by the school and home which may include looking for a Managed Move to another school.